Before you dive into outreach, here’s a quick look at the four main types of influencers and how they can support your brand’s next move.

-There are 4 types of social media influencers, based on their amount of profile followers:
+The 4 types of social media influencers are based on their amount of profile followers:

 Understanding the nuances between these types of social media influencers, and the pros and cons can help you make the most strategic choice for your business and set your campaign up for success.